wemake-services/wemake-vue-template/template/docs/template/linting.md

 When file starts with `// @flow` it means that `flow` is enabled.
 Otherwise file is ignored by `flow` checker.

+There are two ways to handle `type` imports:
+1. Explicitly importing each type when you need it
+2. Implicitly including all your types by preloading them from [`[libs]`](https://flow.org/en/docs/config/libs/) section in `.flowconfig`

 ### Running and configuration

 All configuration can be found inside `.eslintrc`.